wp-plugins/google-routeplaner/readme.txt

 == Changelog ==

+= 1.2 =
+* You can now select a different language for every map
+* Fixed a compatiblity issues with the TheCartPress

 = 1.1 =
 * Cleaned up Sourcecode
 * Removed some validation issues (there are still some remaining)